 Personal Information refers to any information relating to an identified or identifiable natural person (‘data subject’); an identifiable person is one who can be identified, directly or indirectly, in particular by reference to an identification number or to one or more factors specific to his physical, physiological, mental, economic, cultural or social identity.

-If your Personal Information changes, to request removal of your personal information or if you no longer desire our service, you may correct, update, amend, delete/deactivate it by emailing us at firstname.lastname@example.org or by contacting us by telephone or postal mail at the contact information listed below.
+If your Personal Information changes, to request removal of your personal information or if you no longer desire our service, you may correct, update, amend, delete or deactivate it by emailing us at firstname.lastname@example.org or by contacting us by telephone or postal mail at the contact information listed below.
 We will respond to your request to access within 30 days.

 We will retain your information for as long as your account is active or as needed to provide you services.
 We will retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.